 This course introduces the learner to critical thinking used in nursing.
 In this course the student learns to use critical skills and strategies that underscore the clinical reasoning represented in the nursing process as well as dealing with aspects of the healthcare system for safe practice in the current healthcare environment.
 This course forms the basis for critical thinking processes applied throughout all nursing courses.
 Prerequisite: Acceptance into the Nursing program.
 Corequisites: NUR 1020, NUR 1020L, NUR 1023C

-Essential Concepts of Patient Management
+Essential Concepts of Patient Management 3 Credits

 The course introduces the role of the nurse generalist by exploring beginning cognitive, technical, and interpersonal skills necessary for practice.
 Emphasis is placed on beginning concepts essential for nursing practice.
 Students develop the skills necessary for the delivery of safe and effective nursing care through supervised lab and simulation experiences.
 This approach is designed to develop clinical reasoning skills and provide hands-on experience in the care of adult clients.
 Prerequisites: Acceptance into the Nursing program.
-College
+College level reading, writing, and math skills are required.
 Co-requisites: NUR 1010, NUR 1511

-Fundamental Concepts of Nursing Practice
+Fundamental Concepts of Nursing Practice 3 Credits